How to Export WooCommerce Products to CSV, Excel, or XML

 Custom fields are in Available Data › Custom Fields.
 For example, data added to Yoast SEO would appear here.

 Other, less used product data is in Available Data › Other.
-This is an incomplete list, with the more important export fields:
+This is an incomplete list with only the more important export fields:

 - Status: Similar to the post status.
 The default product statuses are

-- Slug: The database friendy name of the product, used in the product URL.
+- Slug: The database friendy name of the WooCommerce product, used in the product URL.

 - Downloadable: Whether the product is downloadable or not.